Top Things to Do in Québec City

 Open year-round, the Aquarium is one of the most popular family attractions in Québec City.
 In summer, kids can enjoy an outdoor splash park and aerial obstacle course.
 Visit the polar bears and rays, try the touch pools, and observe birds of prey.
-Halloween and Christmas are also fun times to visit for themed displays and activities.

 This important shrine welcomes thousands of religious pilgrims each year.
 Located in Côte-de-Beaupré, this beautiful Gothic and Norman style shrine is known for miracles which cured many who are sick and disabled.
 In the summer of 2022, the Shrine was visited by Pope Francis as part of a pastoral visit to dialogue with the indigenous peoples.

 This is the best place to visit in Québec to learn about the history of the Huron-Wendat people and discover Indigenous experiences, only 15 minutes from downtown.
 The Huron-Wendat people played an important role in shaping Québec.